anamcgrath/docassemble-docacon2023pls/README.md

 This guide demonstrates how a Bootstrap SASS compiler can be used to create styling changes in a Docassemble interview, allowing developers to see their CSS changes applied instantly in the interview file.

-For a step-by-step tutorial, refer to the following [Youtube video](https://www.youtube.com/watch?v=0Mn0LUbVWzM).
+For a step-by-step tutorial, refer to the following [YouTube video](https://www.youtube.com/watch?v=0Mn0LUbVWzM).

 ## Install SASS compiler